Cornell-MAE-UG/fa25-portfolio-tjf97cornell/_pages/projects.md

 </center>

 For our 3230 fluid mechanical dissection, we dissected a fluids-based bike trainer.
 It provides resistance to enable stationary bike training, mimicking the physical resistance of biking outdoors.
 We did an in-depth analysis of the governing fluid concepts that defined the system, where my individual responsibility was the technical drawings and video editing.
 All members contributed to script writing as well.

+If you are having trouble viewing the embedded video, the video link is here: https://www.youtube.com/watch?v=sJ50fItfoO8